 Curated by Vallo Riberto

 This exhibition consists of works selected from two related projects developed by San Diego-based visual artist John Halaka.
-The drawings included reflect on experiences of forced displacement and indigenous survival in the face of colonial erasure.
+The drawings reflect on experiences of forced displacement and indigenous survival.

 A variety of creative graphic strategies are utilized by the artist to construct his visual allegories.
-In the images selected for the exhibition, Halaka overlays drawings on top of photographs to underscore the emotional presence and physical absence of the subjects; he defines forms with layers of rubber-stamped words and ink to create imposing yet unstable figures and landscapes; he draws portraits of survivors on commercially produced maps to suggest the resurgence of erased cultures and suppressed histories; and he develops spectral portraits of refugees with burning tools on wood substrates, in order to suggest the millions of cuts and burns that shape the lives of displaced individuals.
-The images are dense due to their layered clusters of carefully arranged marks, yet are simultaneously delicate, fluid, and fugacious due to the subtlety of their tones and the fragmented and restless arrangement of the drawn marks
+In the images selected for the exhibition, Halaka overlays drawings on top of photographs to underscore the emotional presence and physical absence of the subjects; he defines forms with layers of rubber-stamped words and ink to create imposing yet unstable figures and landscapes; he draws portraits of survivors on commercially produced maps to suggest the resurgence of erased cultures and suppressed histories; and he develops spectral portraits of refugees with burning tools on wood substrates.
+The images are dense due to their layered clusters of carefully arranged marks, yet are simultaneously delicate, fluid, and fugacious due to the subtlety of their tones and the fragmented and restless arrangement of the drawn marks.

 Celebrate with us on Saturday, November 18, 2023